theREALdebater/eclat/doc/events/logging.md

-When the program starts `Handle_Unhandled_Exception` has the value returned by a call of `Default_Unhandled_Exception_Handler`, which never returns null, and has the following
+When the program starts, `Handle_Unhandled_Exception` has the value returned by a call of `Default_Unhandled_Exception_Handler`, which never returns null, and has the following
 behaviour: